Hollande may lose euro battle as Merkel holds firm

-PARIS (Reuters) - French President Francois Hollande may have set himself up for a fall this week, as Germany’s Angela Merkel shows no sign of yielding to his push to provide more financing guarantees to stabilize the euro zone.
+PARIS, June 24 (Reuters) - French President Francois Hollande may have set himself up for a fall this week, as Germany’s Angela Merkel shows no sign of yielding to his push to provide more financing guarantees to stabilise the euro zone.

 The Socialist leader has raised the stakes for a June 28-29 European Union summit with his drive for a bank deposit guarantee scheme to protect euro zone savers and governments and for steps towards mutualising debt and reviving growth.